wictorstenseke/noizier/README.md

 # Noizier
-Just a website that consists of one long page.
+Just a landing page that consists of one page.
 Will work as a portfolio for client.

 **Cheers**
 *The Developer*